csci-1301/csci-1301.github.io/labs/While/readme.md

 #.
 Replace `...` with a meaningful word.

 <details><summary>Solution</summary>
 #.
-The boolean expression use a counter `i`, whose original value is 2, and then check if:
+The boolean expression uses a counter `i`, whose original value is 2, and then checks if:

     - the result of the division of `n` by `i` is 0 (stated differently: whether `i` can divide `n`),
     - `i` is less than `n`.
-In other word, it tries to divide `n` by all the numbers between 2 and `n-1`, and exits if there is a number that divides `n`.
+In other words, it tries to divide `n` by all the numbers between 2 and `n-1`, and exits if there is a number that divides `n`.

 #.
 This program computes if the number entered by the user is prime!
 So, we should replace `...` with "prime"!
 </details>

 # Practicing while Loops -- Summing User-Input

-Write a program that asks an integer value greater than 1 from the user, and computes the result of this series: `1 + 2 + 3 + 4 + ...` up to  `n` where `n` represents the number obtained from the user.
+Write a program that asks for an integer value greater than 1 from the user, and computes the result of this series: `1 + 2 + 3 + 4 + ...` up to  `n` where `n` represents the number obtained from the user.

 Here is an example of the desired execution, where the user input is underlined, and hitting "enter" is represented by ↵: